mverseanalysis/mverse/README.md

 devtools::install_github("mverseanalysis/mverse")
 ```

-## Example: Hurricane Names and Gender-based Expectations
+## Example: Did Gender-based Expectations Lead to More Deaths by *Female* Hurricanes?

-This is an example demonstrating a full analysis using `mverse` using
+In this example, we examine whether naming hurricanes with female names
+lead to more deaths.
+A full multiverse analysis is illustrated with
-the `hurricane` dataset included in the package.
-The data set comes from
+`mverse` using the `hurricane` dataset included in the package.
+The
-a study by Jung et al. (2014) and contains the following information
+dataset comes from a study by Jung et al. (2014) and contains the
-about hurricanes that landed on the U.S. between 1950 and 2021:
+following information about hurricanes that landed on the U.S. between
+1950 and 2021:

   - *MasFem*: Femininity rating on hurricane names (1:very masculine;
     11: very feminine)